ilyesAj/sessionu/README.md

 wget https://github.com/ilyesAj/sessionu/releases/download/0.1/eclipse_import.zip
 ````
 ### Importing project into workspace via UI
+This section is for all users (Mac Os , Linux , Windows)

 1. Click File -> Import -> from the Eclipse main menu
 2. Expand General, select **Existing Projects into Workspace**, and click Next
 3. Make sure that **Select Archive File is checked** and browse for VectorProducts.zip and browse for the ZIP file